diso/wordpress-openid/readme.txt

 1. Commentors can use their OpenID when leaving a comment
 2. Users can login with their OpenID in place of a traditional username and password
-3. OpenID Consumer Options
-4. OpenID Provider Options
-5. Users authorized to use the OpenID Provider can delegate to a different provider
+3. Users authorized to use the OpenID Provider can delegate to a different provider
-6. Users can add additional OpenIDs which they can use to login to WordPress
+4. Users can add additional OpenIDs which they can use to login to WordPress
-7. Users authorized to use the OpenID Provider can monitor which sites they've logged in to
+5. Users authorized to use the OpenID Provider can monitor which sites they've logged in to

 == Changelog ==

-= version 3.3 (TBD) =
+= version 3.3 (Sep 28, 2009) =
  - minimum required version has been bumped to WordPress 2.8
  - fix support for WordPress MU
  - new, less obtrusive UI for comment form.
 Should also work with all themes in some form (with or without js).